paruff/garden/content/Atlas/Notes/Ideas/01 Projects/Edible Forest/core permaculture principles.md

 Permaculture as a desing system contains nothing new.
 It arranges what was always there in a different way, so that it works to converserve energy or to generate more energy than it consues.

-What is novel, and often overlooked , ia that any system of total common-sense design for human communities is revolutionary! - [[People/Bill Mollison]]
+What is novel, and often overlooked , ia that any system of total common-sense design for human communities is revolutionary! - [[Bill Mollison]]

 ---